 ● Find devices within inches of their location

-The need to track devices like keys and wallets is nothing new, and now Apple could be getting in on the game.
-Utilizing their new U1 chip introduced with the iPhone 11 and iPhone 11 Pro, you'll be able to track devices down to within an inch of their location using a rumored device that may be called "AirTags."
+Keeping track of keys and wallets with connected trackers isn't new, but Apple may introduce its own tracking device soon.
+Utilizing the U1 chip that Apple introduced with the iPhone 11 and iPhone 11 Pro, you'll be able to track devices to within an inch of their location using a rumored device dubbed "AirTags."

-The U1 chip was initally intended to increase accuracy of AirDrop by offering a directional system for pointing your phone directly at the person you want to send something to.
+Apple initially introduced the ultra wideband U1 chip as a way to increase the accuracy of AirDrop by offering a direction-based method to share content.
 This technology uses triangulation and motion to determine what it is looking for.

 The "AirTags" system will be built on the same security and privacy surrounding Find My.
 Any location tracking done in Find My is done with end-to-end encryption.
-A cryptographic key is created and exchanged for each update to a lost device or AirTags location.
-The key is stored on the lost device's Secure Enclave, so AirTag may have a secure way to store such keys as well.
+A cryptographic key is created and exchanged for each update to a lost device or AirTags location, and this key is stored in the Secure Enclave.

 One way Apple is seeking to differentiate their tracking tags is with Augmented Reality.
 The implementation would allow users to scan the room or environment they are in and have the device show up on-screen in the approximate location in the real world.